jamesrobertlloyd/gp-structure-search/README.md

 You'll need Matlab and Python 2.7 with numpy.

+You'll also need to create source/cblparallel/config.py - follow the format of the example file in the same directory.

 To check whether the framework runs, go to the source directory and run `demo.py`.

 There are some example experiment scripts `source/examples/`.